 - 3.1.
 Consideration of co-option applications will be an agenda item at a Full Council meeting, in open session.
 The co-option applications will be shared with all councillors in advance of the meeting, as part of the supporting papers issued.
 The application forms should be treated as private and confidential. - 3.2.
 Co-option candidates will be invited to attend the meeting, but not attending the meeting should not adversely impact their consideration for the role. - 3.3.
 At the meeting the chair will permit any candidates to speak in support of their application.
 Councillors may wish to ask the candidates questions. - 3.4.
 If necessary, the council can resolve to move into closed session4, excluding members of the public and press, in order to permit discussion of the applications and the candidate's suitability for the role.
 The meeting must be re-opened and the public and press permitted to return, when it comes to voting. - 3.5.
-During the voting, nominations must be proposed and seconded.
+If there is more than one vacancy, each vacancy will be dealt with separately. - 3.6.
+Each candidate must nominated via a proposer and seconder.
 If a candidate has not been proposed and seconded, then that candidate cannot be voted for.
-Once all nominations have been received, the chair will ask councillors to vote.
-In the case of multiple nominations, the applicants nominated will be taken in alphabetical order. - 3.6.
-The decision must be made by a majority of councillors who are present and voting.
-(So this means achieving, 50% plus 1 vote of the votes available at the meeting).
-The chair or person presiding over the meeting may vote, and if there is an equality of votes they may exercise a casting vote.
-Councillors will vote according to Standing Orders which is by show of hands. - 3.7.
-If there are more than two applicants for one vacancy and none of them achieve a majority at the first vote, the candidate with the least number of votes will be eliminated
+Once all nominations have been received, the chair will ask councillors to vote. - 3.7.
+If there is only one candidate, councillors will need to vote for them. - 3.8.
+If there are two candidates for one vacancy, it will be a straight vote between the two. - 3.9.
+If there are three candidates for one vacancy, the candidate with the lowest number of votes will be eliminated and a further vote will be taken for the two remaining candidates5.